 Fig. 1.
-Screenshot of the Map Editor showing a grid where four parasitic nodes have been deployed, a few hosts have been added, and some walls are being drawn in locations featuring water and food will have more host traffic than locations without such attractions.
+Screenshot of the Map Editor showing a grid where four parasitic nodes have been deployed, a few hosts have been added, and some walls are being drawn in

 Each cell can be assigned levels of environmental properties such as temperature, light, radiation, and the presence and strength of a power source.
 Basic geographic information can be added in the form of walls and portals.